There are many measures you can take to protect yourself from skin cancer.

 The ACS recommends the following steps to prevent skin cancer:

 You can also take a proactive role by checking your skin for any changes.
-If you notice that a spot looks different in any way (eg, size, shape, or color), call your doctor for an evaluation.
+If you notice a new lesion or mole, or one that looks different in any way (size, shape, texture, or color), call your doctor for an evaluation.

 American Cancer Society